• Skip to primary navigation

 Configure-Gzip-in-Nginx-on-Ubuntu

 If you are using Nginx as your website, you can take the benefit of the gzip module.
-Nginx compresses files on the fly and as the files reach the browser, they get decompressed without any loss.
+Gzip compresses the files on the fly and as the files reach the browser, they get decompressed without any loss.
+Which offers better performance.

-Gzip compresses the website elements and when any visitor visits your website, the compress data is sent to visitor’s device and unzipped.
+Gzip is a module that comes pre installed with Nginx.
+Administrators use this to boost the performance of the website.
+Gzip compresses the website elements and when any visitor visits your website, the compressed data is sent to visitor’s device and then unzipped.
 As we all know compress data use less bandwidth which significantly improves website speed.

 • Prerequisites